andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/openssl-for-ios-swift-the-easy-way.md

   * Choose File -> New -> File
   * Choose Source under iOS (on the left
   * Choose Objective-C File
-  * Name it "bridge&#8221; (or anything, really – it's a dummy file that you'll delete after Xcode generates the bridging header)
+  * Name it "bridge" (or anything, really – it's a dummy file that you'll delete after Xcode generates the bridging header)
   * Choose Next, and then Create

 Xcode will prompt you to create the bridging header – you should let it.
-Once it's created, you can delete "bridge.m&#8221; (the Objective-C .m file that you just created in the steps above).
+Once it's created, you can delete "bridge.m" (the Objective-C .m file that you just created in the steps above).

 Within the bridging header, you can insert some `#import` statements to make the OpenSSL library components visible to your Swift project.
 For example, to start off, you could flesh out the bridging header with a couple of OpenSSL header files: